 Siphonophore tentilla are defined as lateral, monostichous evaginations of the tentacle (including its gastrovascular lumen), armed with epidermal nematocysts (Totton and Bargmann 1965).
 The buttons on Physalia tentacles were not traditionally regarded as tentilla, but Bardi and Marques (2007), Munro et al. (2018), and our own observations confirm that the buttons contain evaginations of the gastrovascular lumen, thus satisfying all the criteria for the definition.
-In this light, and given that most Cystonectae bear conspicuous tentilla, we conclude (in agreement with Munro et al. (2018) and Damian-Serrano et al. (2020)) that tentilla were present in the most recent common ancestor of all siphonophores, and secondarily lost twice, once in Apolemia and again in Bathyphysa conifera.
+In this light, and given that most Cystonectae bear conspicuous tentilla, we conclude, in agreement with Munro et al. (2018) and Damian-Serrano et al. (2021), that tentilla were present in the most recent common ancestor of all siphonophores, and secondarily lost twice, once in Apolemia and again in Bathyphysa conifera.
 In order to gain a broad perspective on the evolutionary history of tentilla, we reconstructed the phylogenetic positions of the main categorical character shifts (such as gains and losses of nematocyst types) using stochastic character mapping (SM1-9) and manual reconstructions.
 This phylogenetic roadmap of evolutionary novelties is summarized in (Fig. 4).

 We assume that haploneme nematocysts are ancestrally present in siphonophore tentacles since they are present in the tentacles of many other hydrozoans (Mariscal 1974).
 Haplonemes are toxin-bearing open-ended nematocysts characterized by the lack of a shaft preceding the tubule.
 Two subtypes are found in siphonophores: the isorhizas of homogeneous tubule width, and the anisorhizas with a slight bulking of the tubule near the base.
 In Cystonectae, haplonemes diverged into spherical isorhizas of two size classes.
 There is one size of haplonemes in Codonophora, which consist of elongated anisorhizas.
 Haplonemes were likely lost in the tentacles of Apolemia but retained as spherical isorhizas in other Apolemia tissues (Siebert et al. 2013).
-While heteronemes exist in other tissues of cystonects, they appear in the tentacles of codonophorans exclusively, as birhopaloids in Apolemia, stenoteles in eucladophoran physonects, and microbasic mastigophores in calycophorans.
-The four nematocyst types unique to siphonophores appear in two events in the phylogeny (Fig. 4): birhopaloids arose in the stem to Apolemia, while rhopalonemes (acrophore and anacrophore) and homotrichous anisorhizas arose in the stem to Tendiculophora.
+While heteronemes exist in other tissues of cystonects, they appear in the tentacles of codonophorans exclusively, as birhopaloids in Apolemia, stenoteles in eucladophoran physonects (except Agalma & Athorybia spp.), and microbasic mastigophores in calycophorans and in the Agalma-Athorybia clade.
+The four nematocyst types unique to siphonophores appear in two events in the phylogeny (Fig. 4): birhopaloids arose in the lineage leading to Apolemia, while rhopalonemes (acrophore and anacrophore) and homotrichous anisorhizas arose in the lineage leading to Tendiculophora.

 Nematocyst type gain and loss is also associated with prey capture functions.
-For example, the loss of desmonemes and rhopalonemes in piscivorous Erenna, retaining solely the penetrant (and venom injecting) anisothizas and stenoteles (two size classes) is reminiscent of the two size classes of penetrant isorhizas in the fish-specialist cystonects.
+For example, the loss of desmonemes and rhopalonemes in piscivorous Erenna, retaining solely the penetrant (and venom injecting) anisorhizas and stenoteles (two size classes) is reminiscent of the two size classes of penetrant isorhizas in the fish-specialist cystonects.
 Moreover, with the gain of anisorhizas, desmonemes, and rhopalonemes, the Tendiculophora gained versatility in entangling and adhesive functions of the cnidoband and terminal filament, which may have allowed their feeding niches to diversify.
 Part of the effectiveness of calycophoran cnidobands at entangling crustaceans may be attributed to the subspecialization of their heteronemes.
-These shifted from the ancestral penetrating stenotele to the microbasic mastigophore (or eurytele in some species) with a long barbed shaft armed with many long spines.
-This heteroneme subtype could be better at interlocking with the setae of crustacean legs and antennae.
+These shifted from the ancestral stenotele to the microbasic mastigophore (or eurytele in some species) with a long barbed shaft armed with many long spines.
+This heteroneme subtype could be better at interlocking with and adhering to the setae of crustacean legs and antennae.